Access Frequently Asked Questions (FAQs)

 There are many options to review the status of your case as well as make updates:

-Written notification will be mailed to your regarding any updates that are made to your case.
-You are also able to report any changes through mail by sending to our Document Processing Center Click here for address.
+Written notification will be mailed to you regarding any updates that are made to your case.
+You are also able to report any changes through mail by sending to our Document Processing Center at PO Box 85027, San Diego, CA 92186

 Online through MyBCW where you can register an account and then be able to review correspondence, benefit amounts, report changes as well as upload verifications.
 Watch a video to learn how to apply on the MyBenefits CalWIN website on